yaqwsx/bcthesis/symdivine.md

     \end{minted}

-    \caption{Example of a very simple C code and the corresponding \llvm bit-code obtained as a result of a compilation with \clang with O2 optimizations.
-The produced bit-code should be simple enough to be understandable even without a deep knowledge of \llvm.
+    \caption{Example of a very simple C code and the corresponding \llvm bitcode obtained as a result of a compilation with \clang with O2 optimizations.
+The produced bitcode should be simple enough to be understandable even without a deep knowledge of \llvm.
 Note that variable
     \texttt{a} was marked as \texttt{volatile} and thus the compiler cannot optimize out any load or store operations to/from this variable.
 See